 Photography studios need more than just basic lights and equipment to make photo shoots successful.
-To me, the ambience and facilities play a big part in uplifting the mood of the entire team—not just the photographer, but the models, makeup artists, hairstylists, and editors as well.
+To me, the ambience plays a big part in uplifting the mood of the entire team—not just the photographer, but the models, makeup artists, hairstylists, and editors as well.

 I have a few top-of-mind studios that fit the bill.
 The newest on my list is Alfred Mendoza’s studio, where we shot for BDJ Box last week.
 Located in his mother’s home in Quezon City, this studio was once his late father’s garage, which Alfred transformed into his own photography studio years ago.